Comparison of Lead Screws vs Ball Screws

 The increased efficiency also requires less torque, which allows for the use of smaller motors and drive systems.
 Whether you opt for the cylindrical nut for a more compact assembly or the flange nut for easier installation, our ball screw assemblies promise unparalleled static axial load capacities and impeccable positional accuracy.

 With polymer wipers to prevent debris ingress and options for preload to enhance rigidity, PBC Linear ball screws are the epitome of precision engineering.
+Browse and buy ball screws here.

 Lead Screws